An effort to save Prague's Brutalist buildings

 The Foreign Trade Organization (FTO) Centrotex Building (1972-78), south of the center near the metro station Pražského povstání (Line C).
 Photo credit: Národní galerie Praha

-Maybe the best part of the exhibition, for me, is that it provided an opportunity to spend an afternoon hanging out with “old friends.”
-By happy coincidence, I was personally familiar with many of the 35 buildings the curators chose to represent the style from my own trips to Prague and Czechoslovakia from 1986-89.
-If I were looking for an experience to transport me, temporarily, back to those times, I couldn’t have chosen better.
+Maybe the best part of the exhibition, for me, was that it provided an opportunity to spend an afternoon hanging out with “old friends.”
+By happy coincidence, I was personally familiar with many of the 35 buildings the curators chose to represent from my own reporting trips to Prague and Czechoslovakia in the late 1980s.
+If I was looking for an experience to transport me mentally back to those times, I couldn’t have chosen better.

-By the mid-1980s, at around the time that I first wheeled into town, Brutalism was at the height of its prestige.
+By the mid-1980s, around the time I first wheeled into town, Brutalism had reached the height of its influence.
 It was the style of choice for buildings housing the country’s most important foreign-facing organizations, like big hotels, exhibition halls and foreign trade organizations.
-I spent much of my time back then hanging around in Brutalist buildings.
+As a reporter for a Western business publication, I spent much of my time hanging around Brutalist buildings.

 It felt like a walk down memory lane to look over the photos and construction plans of the now-defunct foreign trade organizations (FTOs), with their strange names like Merkuria, Centrotex, Koospol, Kovo and Omnipol.
-Before the 1989 Velvet Revolution, these all-powerful trading companies oversaw imports and exports worth tens (if not hundreds) of millions of dollars and were run by high-ranking members of the Communist party.
-Most of the FTOs were privatized or decommissioned in the 1990s, and I hadn’t thought about them in years.
+Before the 1989 Velvet Revolution, these all-powerful trading companies oversaw imports and exports worth hundreds of millions of dollars and were run by the highest-ranking members of the communist party.
+In the years since then, most of these old FTOs have been privatized or decommissioned.
+I hadn’t actually thought about them in years.

-FTO Merkuria specialized in trading consumer goods and household appliances, and I often popped in on my trips in the 1980s to speak with the company's director on their trading plans for the year.
-The old Merkuria headquarters in Prague 7 has been remodeled, but its Brutalist roots are still recognizable (I've posted "before" and "after" photos above for comparison).
+The former FTO Merkuria, headquartered in Prague 7, once specialized in trading consumer goods and household appliances.
+I often popped in there on my trips to speak with the company's director on their trading plans for the year.
+Their old HQ has since been remodeled, but the Brutalist roots are still recognizable (I've posted "before" and "after" photos of the building here for comparison).
 I never managed to make it inside either the Kovo or Omnipol FTOs.
 Kovo specialized in trading sensitive, high-tech electronics goods and was off-limits to visiting American journalists.
-Omnipol dealt in armaments and weapons systems and was even more mysterious than Kovo back then.
+Omnipol dealt in armaments and weapons systems and was even more mysterious to me than Kovo back then.

-On many of those trips, I stayed in another high-profile Brutalist building highlighted in the National Gallery exhibition: the Intercontinental hotel in Prague’s Old Town (see photo).
-I’ve written in the past here about what a clown car the old “Interconti” was back then, stuffed with prostitutes, party hacks and prowling Western businessmen on the make.
+On many of those trips, I stayed in another high-profile Brutalist building highlighted in the National Gallery exhibition: the Intercontinental Hotel in Prague’s Old Town (see photo).
+I’ve written in the past here about what a clown-car the old “Interconti” was, stuffed with prostitutes, party hacks and prowling Western businessmen on the make.
 My hotel room was even broken into and my money stolen on one of those trips.

-That break-in was likely the regime’s not-so-subtle way of telling me I wasn’t entirely welcome, though the anger I felt back then faded away a long time ago.
-As I strolled through “No Demolitions!,” I realized that time had also served to soften, in my mind, the rough edges on the fronts of all those Brutalist buildings.
+That break-in was likely the regime’s not-so-subtle way of telling me I wasn’t entirely welcome, though any anger I felt back then has long ago faded away.
+As I strolled through “No Demolitions!” exhibitions, I realized that time has also served to soften, in my mind at least, the rough edges on the surfaces of all those Brutalist buildings.

 Photo of Mark Baker